 What We Do

-The Bureau of Environmental Services (BES) is one of the largest bureaus in the City of Portland.
+The Bureau of Environmental Services is one of the largest bureaus in the City of Portland.
 We are responsible for planning, operating, maintaining, and improving all aspects of the city’s wastewater and stormwater systems.
 We also restore streams and watersheds to protect water quality, public health, and the environment.

 Ratepayers fund Environmental Services work with most of our funding coming from monthly combined sewer and stormwater bills.
 Environmental Services also receives funding from system development charges, connection charges, and various permit fees.
+Learn more about sewer and stormwater rates and charges.

 We have completed major improvements in recent decades, such as the Big Pipe Project that protects the Willamette River and Columbia Slough from combined sewer overflows.
 But we have also re-imagined ourselves, shifting from a traditional sewer utility to a service-oriented bureau that implements innovative, cost-effective, green solutions like trees, green street planters, and restored natural areas to help protect water quality and public health.